jeffpar/pcjs/tools/README.md

   - *fileTable*: an array of FileInfo objects, one for each file across all FAT volumes on the disk (optional)
   - *diskData*: arrays of sector data; for CHS disk images, the data is organized as an array of sector objects within an array of heads within an array of cylinders

-Sectors objects contain the raw sector data, using 32-bit signed decimal values, and for sectors that contain data from a file in *fileTable*, the object will also contain an index into *fileTable*, along with the data's offset within the file.
+Sector objects contain the raw sector data, using 32-bit signed decimal values, and for sectors that contain data from a file in *fileTable*, the object will also contain an index into *fileTable*, along with the data's offset within the file.

 For example, look at the [PC DOS 2.00 diskette](https://diskettes.pcjs.org/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json) and examine the following sector object: